Each year throughout October the university recognises Black History Month.

 Booking information: Please book your place here

-Did you ever cringe after seeing a dodgy representation of cultures across the African continent on TV or film?
+Ever cringe after seeing a dodgy representation of cultures across the African continent on TV or film?
 Ever feel superimposing Black characters/subjects into European artforms seems offbeat?
-Wondering how to fill the dearth of diverse books in the UK and beyond with storylines channelling authentic melanted cultures?
-Come help write and plot the way forward as we reclaim narratives.
+How to fill the dearth of diverse books in the UK and beyond with storylines channelling authentic melanated cultures?
+Come help write & plot the way forward as we reclaim narratives! this event will have fun QUIZZES/GAMES | ART & POETRY SESSION | LIVELY MUSIC!

 This artistic exploration and narrative expedition is the first of award-winning Yorùbá-Nigerian writer, poet and lecturer Abíọ́dún Ọlátòkunbọ̀ Abdul’s event series focusing on cultural and social themes related to Yorùbá/Nigeria/Africa/Diaspora: YNAD Talks.